ggotora/automation-python/README.md

 **2. Uploading images to web server - Using <code>requests</code> library***

-    - takes the jpeg images from the supplier-data/images directory  processed previously and uploads them to the web server fruit catalog.
+    - takes the jpeg images from the supplier-data/images directory  processed previously <br> and uploads them to the web server fruit catalog.
 - Checkout implementation in <code>supplier_image_upload.py</code>